Saint Motel: 2019–2021: The Original Motion Picture Soundtrack

-2023–present: Saint Motel Studios and Saint Motel & the Symphony in the Sky
+2023–2025: Saint Motel Studios and Saint Motel & the Symphony in the Sky

 On May 5, 2023, the band released their first single of what they described as "Saint Motel Studios", a concept based on the classic Hollywood film studio system that they described more as a phase than an album.
 The new single "Everyone's A Guru Now" was quickly followed by "Fine Wine" on August 4, and “Slowly Spilling Out” on November 3.
 They then released "Stay Golden" on July 26, 2024.

 On September 24, 2024, the band announced their fourth studio album, Saint Motel & the Symphony in the Sky, to be released in February 2025.
 Alongside this, the band announced the Symphony In The Sky Tour, with shows across North America throughout 2025.

 On October 11, 2024, they released another single "Steady Hand".

 On February 14th, 2025, Saint Motel & the Symphony in the Sky was released, containing the previously released singles and seven additional songs.
 On March 14th, the band performed "Get It At Home" on Jimmy Kimmel Live!
 Just four days later, the band premiered a music video for the song, shot at Mount Wilson Observatory in California.

+2025–Present: Afterglow

+On September 12, 2025, the band announced their fifth studio album, Afterglow, scheduled for release on October 10.
+The announcement was accompanied by the lead single, 'Wait & See', and its lyric video.

+On October 6, the band revealed the album's ten-song track listing via social media, featuring audio teasers for each track.

+Afterglow was released on October 10, 2025.
+Three days later, a lyric video for the album's closing track, 'Up & Away We Go', was released.

 Live shows

 Saint Motel has created or performed at a variety of shows, including The Kaleidoscopic Mind Explosion in 3D, Future Fathers Day, The Black & White Show, Make Contact, the 80/35 Music Festival in Des Moines, Iowa, and Valentine's Zombie Prom and has toured with bands such as Band of Skulls, Nico Vega, Imagine Dragons, Races, Hockey, Arctic Monkeys, Weezer, and Lights.
 Saint Motel performed at the 2015 Sanremo Music Festival in Sanremo, Italy, and at the Coachella Valley Music and Arts Festival.
 On December 12, they performed in Live Out (Monterrey, Mexico).
 The band opened for Twenty One Pilots in 2019 on The Bandito Tour, as well as Panic!
 At The Disco on their Death of a Bachelor Tour.
 Starting in 2023 the band began their latest endeavor, "The Awards Show Tour" which was modeled after a classic Awards Show program where the fans could vote on songs throughout the night.

+On March 7, 2025, Saint Motel embarked on the Symphony in the Sky Tour.
+The world tour included shows across the United States, Canada, Europe, Australia, and Mexico.